CigarsSmoker/Clone/Cookies.md

 Blacklisted cookies are not prevented by uMatrix from entering your browser.
 However they are prevented from **leaving your browser**, which is what really matters.
 Not blocking cookies before they enter your browser gives you the opportunity to be informed that a site tried to use cookies, and furthermore to inspect their contents if you wish.

-Once these blacklisted cookies have been accounted for by uMatrix, they can be removed from your browser if you wish so.
+Once these blacklisted cookies have been accounted for by uMatrix, they can be removed from your browser if you wish so: just check the setting "Delete blocked cookies" in the _Privacy_ tab.